swiftype/objectid_columns/README.md

 ## Installation

+First, make sure you have either `BSON::ObjectId` or `Moped::BSON::ObjectId` defined in your Rails environment;
+these are the two ObjectId classes that `ObjectidColumns` can work with.
+If you don't have either defined, add one of these lines to your `Gemfile` (loading both is fine, but unnecessary):

+       gem 'bson'
+    OR gem 'moped'

-Add this line to your application's Gemfile:
+Now, add this line to your application's Gemfile:

     gem 'objectid_columns'